 |The two bottles of New Zealand wine we purchased and savored over this past week, yet to finish both bottles.|

-Its hard to say what prompted me to want to try drinking wine after almost a two decade hiatus.
+It’s hard to say what prompted me to want to try drinking wine after almost a two-decade hiatus.
 Many years ago I was told by the medical profession that any form of alcoholic beverages could increase inflammation.

 In hearing this bad news at the time, I totally lost my taste for drinking wine.
-Why consume anything that was destructive to my health when almost five years ago I changed my way of eating to exclude all grains, starches and sugars?
+Why consume anything that was destructive to my health when almost five years ago I changed my way of eating to exclude all grains, starches, and sugars?

-My dear elder sister has lain in bed for over 10 years with this same condition with severe muscle wasting and nerve damage from the same hereditary condition that will prevent her from ever walking or being mobile again.
+My dear elder sister has laid in bed for over 10 years with this same condition with severe muscle wasting and nerve damage from the same hereditary condition that will prevent her from ever walking or being mobile again.

 Medical science is not exact.
-All I know is that by living in this narrow food bubble, I am pain free and able to travel the world.
+All I know is that by living in this narrow food bubble, I am pain-free and able to travel the world.
 For fear of changing that scenario, I’ve also stayed away from wine, fearing that an occasional glass could send me into a tailspin, reversing all the good benefit from this way of eating.

 |A pretty flower on a walk.|

 Scientific data changes.
-Over the years with the online assistance of Dr. William Davis, who wrote the book, Wheat Belly and many other successful books since that time, he had taught me in personal email communication to test my blood sugar using a glucometer when trying a new food, at one hour and again at two hours.
+Over the years with the online assistance of Dr. William Davis, who wrote the book, Wheat Belly and many other successful books since that time, he had taught me in personal email communication to test my blood sugar using a glucometer when trying new food, at one hour and again at two hours.

 If my blood sugar didn’t escalate to any degree after ingesting the single item on an empty stomach, then, most likely that particular food wouldn’t be increasing my levels of inflammation.

-In the beginning of this way of eating I tested 100’s of foods narrowing my options to a relatively short list; grass fed beef, free range chicken and eggs, wild caught fish, full fat dairy (in moderation), nitrate free bacon and organic non starchy vegetables.
+In the beginning of this way of eating I tested 100’s of foods narrowing my options to a relatively short list; grass-fed beef, free-range chicken and eggs, wild-caught fish, full fat dairy (in moderation), nitrate-free bacon, and organic non starchy vegetables.

-In the interim I’ve completely avoided any processed foods, foods containing chemicals, soy, beans, rice and fruit, all of which can exacerbate inflammation.
+In the interim, I’ve completely avoided any processed foods, foods containing chemicals, soy, beans, rice, and fruit, all of which can exacerbate inflammation.
 For me, this way of eating has worked.

 For Tom, this way of eating has completely eliminated GERD and IBS, chronic conditions from which he suffered for years, now completely gone…gone…gone.